 (Back to contents)

-* Note: These support groups are for people who are grieving loved ones who died via suicide (not for people who have themselves attempted suicide)
+* Note: For people who are grieving loved ones who died via suicide (not for people who have themselves attempted suicide)

 Call: (408) 559-5614 Email: info@hospicevalley.org